thewjones/mattjones/content/linknotes/20240810/index.md

 This article is nearly a year old as I'm writing this, but events in the last few weeks have really validated it.

-Every right thinking, sensible person just needs to delete their 'X' account and every mass media organisation needs divest from it.
-Does, for example, the BBC have a presence on Parlour, Truth Social, Gab?
+Every right thinking, sensible person just needs to delete their 'X' account and every mass media organisation needs to divest from it.
+Does, for example, the BBC have a presence on Parler, Truth Social, Gab?
 No, so why is it so invested in the equally toxic hell-hole 'X'.

 ---